-In January of 2012, ITPS was once again retained by the Lotte World ownership to perform an Attractions Composition and Trends Analysis.
-The purpose of this assignment is to carefully examine Lotte World’s current attraction mix in terms of appropriateness, balance, general appeal, and adherence to global leisure trends as a foundation for future growth.
+ITPS was retained by the Lotte World ownership to perform an Attractions Composition and Trends Analysis.
+The purpose of this assignment was to carefully examine Lotte World’s current attraction mix in terms of appropriateness, balance, general appeal, and adherence to global leisure trends as a foundation for future growth.
 To approach this assignment, ITPS first conducted an on-site review of the Lotte World operation, followed by preparation of a detailed analysis and recommendations.
-The end result will be a document that will allow Lotte World to make modifications which, when implemented, will strengthen the park’s niche in the marketplace, confirms that it remains a regional leader in providing leisure entertainment, and ensures its proper positioning for future growth.
+The end result was a detailed report that allowed Lotte World to make modifications which, when implemented, would strengthen the park’s niche in the marketplace, confirmed that it remains a regional leader in providing leisure entertainment, and ensured its proper positioning for future growth.

 Located in the western part of Mexico City, the Reino Aventura theme park opened in 1982 as the largest theme park in Latin America.
 By 1991, park management sensed the need for improvement and retained ITPS to provide an operational review, followed by an in-depth report that addressed recommendations for a major reconstruction and turnaround program.
 The park re-opened in 1992, after implementing the majority of the recommendations made by ITPS for improvements.
 In March 1999, Reino Aventura was sold to Premier Parks (then the holding company for all the Six Flags theme parks).
 After another major reconstruction, the park re-opened in 2000 as Six Flags Mexico.